alexobviously/bishop/README.md

 Bishop is written in pure dart with no dependencies.

+Take a look at the [Squares](https://pub.dev/packages/squares) package for a Flutter chessboard widget designed to be interopable with Bishop.

 ### Features
 * Game logic - making moves, detecting end conditions, etc
 * Legal move generation